 There has been an increasing trend of brute force attacks on WordPress websites, and we recommend following the steps in our WordPress wp-login.php brute force attack news update for steps to take to lock down and secure your WordPress installation.

-Why is WordPress targetted?
+Why is WordPress targeted?

 WordPress is one of the one most widely used website solutions on the internet today.
 As a result, it is also very often the target of malicious activity.
 Recently, there has been a trend in increased brute force attacks aiming to get access to WordPress as administrator-level users.
-This is in part due to the nature of WordPress and how it is evolved into the website solution it is today.
+This is in part due to the nature of WordPress and how it evolved into the website solution it is today.
 WordPress was originally designed to be simple blogging software.
-However, it is often used for many other purposes such as ecommerce, bulletin boards, personal journals, etc. This makes these websites more valuable as targets.
+However, it is often used for many other purposes such as eCommerce, bulletin boards, personal journals, etc. This makes these websites more valuable as targets.
 Hackers often want to either disrupt this traffic or to somehow obtain information from these websites.

 What is a Brute Force Attack?